1NF1N18Y/AwesomePowMiner/README.md

 # awesomepowminer (ethminer fork with ProgPoW implementation)

-Evrprogpowminer is a fork of Ravencoin's [kawpowminer ](https://github.com/RavenCommunity/kawpowminer).
+AwesomepowMiner is a fork of Ravencoin's [kawpowminer ](https://github.com/RavenCommunity/kawpowminer).
 Like kawpowminer, it is a derivative of Ethash enhanced with [Programmable Proof of Work](https://github.com/ifdefelse/progpow) for ASIC and FPGA resistance.

 Compared to kawpowminer, awesomepowminer has the following differences:
 * Starting DAG size at block #1 is 3GigaBytes
-* EPOCH duration is 12000 blocks
+* EPOCH duration is 7500 blocks
 * awesomepowminer supports direct solo mining to pointsd/points-qt without needing a stratum proxy
 * the random starting seeds are slightly different for uniqueness
 * improved detection of nVidia GPU memory size